RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 ## TIC-80

-- ❌ _Not supported_ - needs hashing method
+- ❌ _Not supported_ - needs a hashing method.
 - ❌ libretro core: **TIC-80**
   - Doesn't export memory correctly.
 Can only see 8 bytes.

 ## VIC-20

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **VICE xvic**

-## VMU
+## VMU/VMS

-- ❌ _Not supported_ - needs console ID, hashing method, and memory map
+- ❌ _Not supported_ - needs a console ID, a hashing method, and a memory map.
 - ❌ libretro core: **VeMUlator**
+  - No save state support.

-## Wii
+### Wii

+- ❌ _Not supported_.
 - ⌛ Standalone emulator: **Dolphin**
   - Testing
-- ⌛ libretro core: **Dolphin**
+- ❌ libretro core: **Dolphin**
-  - Testing

-## Wii U
+### Wii U

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
+- ❌ Standalone emulator: **Cemu**

-## Xbox
+### Xbox

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
+- ❌ Standalone emulator: **xemu**
 - ❌ libretro core: **DirectXbox**
-  - Still in alpha state
+  - Still in alpha state.

+### Xbox 360

+- ❌ _Not supported_ - needs a console ID, a hashing method and a memory map.
+- ❌ Standalone emulator: **Xenia**

-## Zeebo
+### Zeebo

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
+- ❌ Standalone emulator: **Infuse**
+  - Currently closed-source, has plans to become open-source.

-## ZX81
+### ZX81

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **EightyOne**
-  - Memory not exposed
+  - Does not expose memory.

-## ZX Spectrum
+### ZX Spectrum

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **FUSE**
-  - Requires ability to map keyboard to port 3
+  - Requires the ability to map the keyboard to port 3.
   - Uncertain about save support.
-Cannot seem to insert save disk
+Does not seem to insert save disk.
 - ⌛ - BizHawk core: **ZXHawk**
-  - Hashing needs to be corrected
   - Testing
+  - The hashing needs to be corrected.

+More details on BizHawk cores can be found [here](https://tasvideos.org/BizHawk).